v4ires/iotdsm-broker/README.md

 ## Running and Deployment

-The IoTDSM provides an input interface for different configuration parameters.
+The IoTDSM-B provides an input interface for different configuration parameters.
 These parameters are passed through system-defined *flags*.
 To view the available parameters, execute the command:

 ```bash
 #Shows the options parameters available